influxdata/docs-v2/content/v2.0/query-data/flux/guides/window-aggregate.md

 These represent the lower and upper bounds of the time window.

 Many Flux functions rely on the `_time` column.
-To further process your data after an aggregate function, you need to add `_time` back in.
+To further process your data after an aggregate function, you need to re-add `_time`.
 Use the [`duplicate()` function](/v2.0/reference/flux/functions/transformations/duplicate) to duplicate either the `_start` or `_stop` column as a new `_time` column.